ryparker/Awesome-List/README.md

 - [Levels.fyi](https://levels.fyi/) - Compare big tech salaries across companies and positions.
 They also offer paid negotiation coaching with ex-recruiters that will help you get the best possible offer.
 I purchased 3 sessions and they helped me improve my offer by about 30%.
 I highly recommend paying for this if you're interviewing at a big tech company.
 - [PayScale](https://www.payscale.com/) - Gain the insights and confidence to get pay right with relevant, validated salary data and industry-leading, AI-powered compensation software.
 - [Angel](https://angel.co/jobs) - Angel is a platform for hiring and connecting with top tech talent.
+- [Blind](https://www.teamblind.com/) - Blind is a social media platform for people who work at large tech companies.
+This is an excellent resource for hiring and connecting.
+It is a social media platform which means there are a lot of trolls and junk.
+Don't say I didn't warn you.

 ---